s0md3v/be-a-hacker/README.md

 Denny Teresi, one of the phreaks said in an interview:
 > "It wasn't just to rip off the telephone company, it was the technical challenge - if we will be able to do it."

 They did it because it was a fascinating problem for them to solve and they wanted to see if they could solve it.
 This is exactly what hacking culture is, even today.
-We will get back to this later in the course.

-## Basic ideas
+## Basic principles

 ### Learn how stuff works
 If you want to sell medicine, you will only need a place to store the medicine and hand over whatever a customer needs.
 On the other, if you want to create cures for diseases, you will need to know how the human body and everything works.
 Makes sense right?
 The same applies to hacking.
 If you want to get real good at hacking something and creating new techniques to do so, you must understand how it works.